FROM: FEDERAL DEPOSIT INSURANCE CORPORATION

 These cases included:

-New York Stock Exchange for compliance failures that gave certain customers an improper head start on trading information.
+First-of-its-kind charges against the New York Stock Exchange for compliance failures that gave certain customers an improper head start on trading information.

 The first-ever action against a "dark pool" trading platform (Pipeline Trading Systems) for failing to disclose to its customers that the vast amount of orders were filled by an affiliated trading operation.